Tennessee Auctioneers Association Bylaws

 Section 3.
 The Vice-President listed in Article V, Section 1, shall carry out such duties assigned them by the President and Board of Directors.

 Section 4.
-The Secretary/Treasurer shall have the custody of all of the records and funds of the Association.
-He shall keep an accurate record of the proceedings of the Corporation and report to the Board of Directors and membership at each meeting.
-He shall also have custody of all funds of the Association and shall provide an accounting to the membership at each meeting and at the request of the Board of Directors.
+The Executive Director shall have the custody of all of the records and funds of the Association.
+He/She shall keep an accurate record of the proceedings of the Corporation and report to the Board of Directors and membership at each meeting.
+He/She shall also have custody of all funds of the Association and shall provide an accounting to the membership at each meeting and at the request of the Board of Directors.
 The Secretary/Treasurer shall deliver all records of the Corporation to his successor in a timely manner.

 Section 5. (a) All officers and directors shall serve without pay with the exception of the Secretary/Treasurer who may receive compensation as set and directed by the Board of Directors.
-Officers and directors may be reimbursed for expenses incurred while carrying on the business of the Association.
+Officers and directors may be reimbursed for expenses incurred while carrying on the business of the Association with prior approval by the Board.

 Section 6.
 Any vacancy in any office shall be filled by the Board of Directors.